anubhav1772/trajectory_planning_gui/README.md

 # trajectory_planning_gui
-A C++ Qt-based software controller for a 6 DOF robotic arm.
-Backend is ROS.
+A C++ Qt-based software controller for a 6 DOF robotic arm, with ROS backend.

 ### Installation
 Clone the repositories using: